imagekitio/docs-keep-a-changelog/features/advanced-security-settings.md

 You can allowlist or blocklist at most 30 referers.
 {% endhint %}

-Referer restriction ensures that content only loads from authorized domains.
+Referer restriction ensures that content only loads on requests from authorized domains.
 Any unauthorized request will result in an HTTP `403` error, and the asset will not be delivered.

 ImageKit provides three options for referer restriction-